rockman4417/311_wk6_day2_authentication/README.md

 In the `middleware/index.js` file, locate the function called `checkJwt`.
 We will need to make some modifications to this function before it will work properly.

 1. Notice the `AUTH0_IDENTITY` variable.
 We need to find the actual identifier you created in your Auth0 account.
 If you followed the pre-homework it will be called `my-express-app`.
 Set an environment variable in the .env file.
-It should look like this:
+The file should look like this:

 ```
 AUTH0_IDENTITY=my-express-app
 ```

-1. Notice the `AUTH0_DOMAIN` variable.
+2. Notice the `AUTH0_DOMAIN` variable.
 This is the domain associated with your account.
 This one is a little harder to find.
 Essentially.. it's your your tenant id (from Auth0) followed by `.auth0.com`.
 You can find the tenant ID to the left of your profile in the upper right-hand corner of the Auth0 page (when signed in).
 So for example if your tenant id is "dev-t4vriwms" then your domain will be "dev-t4vriwms.auth0.com".
 Add this to the .env file as well.
 It will now look like this:

 ```
 AUTH0_IDENTITY=my-express-app